All Tekron clocks are configured to have DHCP enabled by default.

 This method uses the Configuration Tool and can be used for Tekron clocks that do not have a front panel display or clocks that do not display the IP address settings on the front panel.

-2. Connect the computer directly to the Tekron clock using an Ethernet crossover cable.
+2. Connect the computer directly to the Tekron clock using an Ethernet cable.
+Tekron legacy products may require an Ethernet crossover cable.

 3. Allow the Tekron Configuration Tool through the Windows Firewall.
 Follow this guide for how to do this: How to create an exception for the Tekron Configuration Software in your firewall